Understanding the WMAP Cold Spot mystery: Cluster analysis of the CMB maps in the vicinity of the CS

 First of all, we stress the remarkable similarity of these maps outside the region of the Kp0 mask.
 Moreover, the variance of the WCM map per each ring matches the variance of the ILC III almost exactly for all latitudes, except for the $|b|\le 5^\circ$ zone.
 Secondly, note that the $b=-57^\circ$ ring lies near to the local maxima of the variance.
 The width of this zone is about $\theta\sim 10^\circ$.
 Thirdly, from Fig.\ref{ff} one can clearly see the asymmetry of the variance for the rings located at the North and the South hemispheres.
-No special analysis is required to observe that the variance of the Southern hemisphere is higher than for the North.
-This result is in agreement with Eriksen et al. (2004) investigations of the asymmetry of the power per $10^\circ$ patches of the sky, and Larson and Wandelt et al. (2005) analysis of peak statistics.
-Furthermore, looking at Fig.\ref{ff} at $b=-25^\circ$ one can find the global maxima of the variance outside the Kp0 mask.
-This zone is clearly seen in Fig.\ref{f1} just below the galactic plane as a large cluster of minima.
-Could the origin of this cluster be the same as for the cluster around the CS~?
-To answer this question we need to look closely on the properties of the signal for the ring $b=-57^\circ$ in the azimuthal direction.
+To characterize this asymmetry we introduce the following parameter